SAE/AISI 4720 Alloy Steel (UNS G47200)

 Applications of 4720 Alloy Steel

-• Forgings: 4720 steel is a popular choice for forgings because it can be heat treated to achieve a wide range of properties.
-It is commonly used in the production of gears, shafts, axles, crankshafts, connecting rods, pistons, bearings, and other parts that require strength, wear resistance, and toughness.
+• Forgings: A popular choice for forgings due to its heat-treatable nature, enabling a wide range of mechanical properties.
+Common uses include gears, shafts, axles, crankshafts, connecting rods, pistons, and bearings.

 Similar Alloys